1882-1889

 Black Bros. designs new Vertical Coil Coating Line.

-Senator Gary Dahl visits Black Bros.
-Co.
+Illinois State Senator Gary Dahl visits Black Bros.
+Co., tours the facility and speaks with associates.

 Black Bros.
 Co. celebrates its 125th anniversary in operation.
 Matt Carroll, President and CEO of Black Bros.
 Co., and Ryne Sandberg, Manager of the Peoria Chiefs, enjoy an evening at a Peoria Chiefs Baseball Game in Peoria, Illinois, to commemorate the event.